BURAK600/Java101_patika/src/UniversityManagementSystem.md

 - There are employees belonging to the university.
 These employees can be professors or civil servants.

-- Every employee works in an office.
+- Every employee works in an office..

 ![dosya](üniversite yönetim sistemi.png)